-(ii) Prevention of victimization and non-retaliation
+(ii) Prevention of victimization and the non-retaliation principle

 The protection of whistleblowers is of paramount importance to the Company.
-The Company will ensure to the best of its ability that employees who have filed a report or raised their concerns via the whistleblowing communication channels in good faith will be appropriately protected from any negative impact such as harassment, retaliation, discrimination or other types of unfair treatment.
+The Company will ensure to the best of its ability that employees who have filed a report or raised their concerns via any of the whistleblowing communication channels in good faith will be appropriately protected from any negative impact such as harassment, retaliation, discrimination or other types of unfair treatment.
 Retaliation includes any adverse action taken inappropriately against the whistleblower such as demotion, firing, salary reduction, etc.

 (iii) Protection of the accused person

 Similarly, for the person being accused of alleged impropriety, his/her employment rights and right to privacy will need to be carefully considered.
 The person who is the subject of an investigation may be informed about the cause if appropriate.

 If the investigation finds no evidence that justifies the allegations on the accused person, the accused person should be protected from any negative impact.
 Even if the outcome of the investigation validates the whistleblower’s concern and corrective measures are taken, the accused person should be protected from unintended or disproportionate negative effects that go beyond the objective of the corrective measures.